-Combining the scores from each metric, weighted appropriately, the chart below displays the overall scores of each product at the end of our testing period.
+Combining the scores from each metric, weighted appropriately, the table below displays the overall scores of each product at the end of our testing period.

 Obviously, a shoe isn't going to be great to wear if it's uncomfortable.
 With most traditional shoes and boots, there's a relatively level playing field of comfort.
 However, with such a wide range of designs and styles, sometimes sandals fall short in the comfort category.

 Through our brutalization of these shoes (and consequently, our feet) we found out for you.
 On the open design side of things, the Teva Hurricane XLT

 gave our feet the exact right amount of squish in the sole.
 The basic webbing design surprised us in how good it feels.
-Despite a few plastic pieces and hardly any padding on the straps, the shoes almost felt invisible on our feet (also thanks to their ultra-low weight).
+Despite a few plastic pieces and hardly any padding on the straps, the shoes almost felt invisible on our feet (also thanks to their low weight).
 Teva

 .
 The shoe keeps a core construction by ditching the shoe-like fabric footbed found in the Keen Arroyo

 , which helps the shoe stay comfortable even when wet.
-While there hasn't been a metric imperial measurement created yet for the amount of debris let into this type of footwear, this shoe seemed to stay more free of rocks, sticks and other nature trash that could prevent you from having a fun day.
+While there hasn't been a metric-imperial measurement created yet for the amount of debris let into this type of footwear, this shoe seemed to stay more free of rocks, sticks and other nature trash that could prevent you from having a fun day.

-Thin, spineless designs have plagued less quality models for decades.
-However, with advances in design and technology over the years, high quality sandals can provide the stability and support of a full shoe.
-Some shoes are notorious for sliding around and flexing side-to-side when hiking in more technical terrain, but as companies grow they've introduced great new designs to alleviate these issues.
+Thin, spineless designs have plagued low-quality models for decades.
+However, with advances in design and technology over the years, high-quality sandals can provide the stability and support of a full shoe.
+Some shoes are notorious for sliding around and flexing side-to-side when hiking in more technical terrain, but as companies grow, they introduce great new designs to alleviate these issues.

-For open design shoes, we found the Chaco Yampa z/2 was a spectacular choice.
+is a spectacular choice.
 The addition of a toe loop adds a new level of stability over its competition by eliminating any foot slip from front to back.
-Additionally, the appropriately named "z" shaped z/2 system wraps around your foot by having extremely well placed connection points that hold your foot in a firm and strong area on your foot.
+Additionally, the appropriately named "z" shaped z/2 system wraps around your foot by having well-placed connection points that hold your foot in a firm and strong area on your foot.
 In addition to the iconic strapping method, the Z/2 Classic

 line is thick, supportive and firm.
 While it may not have the plushness liked by some wearers, the Chaco

 Fit and Design

 Finding the right design for your foot is crucial.
 Some shoes we tested work fine with most feet, but they may not work for "problem feet."
 For example, any shoes in the Chaco z/2

 , which had a perfect balance between features and simplicity.
 Although the shoe looks deprived of fancy features, it has everything you need to get the job done.
+The Bedrock